President McConnell holds up a minifigure of herself at the LEGO model of Old Main in the CSU library.

 Tell Me More series

-In a new series called Tell Me More, President McConnell will shine a spotlight on university priorities and areas of excellence in one-on-one interviews with CSU faculty and experts.
+In a new series called Tell Me More, President McConnell shines a spotlight on university priorities and areas of excellence in one-on-one interviews with CSU faculty and experts.

-On Monday, Feb.
-22, President McConnell will interview CJ Mucklow, Extension Western Regional Director, in a conversation about engagement at CSU.
+Monday, Feb.
+22, President McConnell interviews CJ Mucklow, Extension Western Regional Director, in a conversation about engagement at CSU.

 Getting to know President Joyce McConnell

 Joyce McConnell on …